The information of Preventing with Experts' pipeline is only aimed at veterinary medical professionals.

 PRECISE DOSE

-B19 CZV OCULAR combines a perfect dissolution of the freeze-dried content with a suitable solvent (stained with Patent Blue V to allow better assessment of the proper application in the conjunctival mucosa) and the high dosage precision of the dropper, allowing easy vaccine application as a single drop placed on the corneal surface.
+B19 CZV OCULAR combines a perfect dissolution of the freeze-dried content with a suitable solvent (stained with Patent Blue V to better ensure correct application in the conjunctival mucosa) and the high dosage precision of the dropper, allowing easy vaccine application as a single drop placed on the corneal surface.

 Beef cattle: application of the B19 CZV Ocular